ivanuricardo/RTensorEconometrics/README.md

 # TensorEconometrics
 Tensor Methods for Econometrics

-This repo is designed to include tensor methods for econometric research.
-A list of methods are provided as follows:
+This repo can be installed using devtools::install_github("https://github.com/ivanuricardo/TensorEconometrics").

+Note, this package is meant for use in addition to the rTensor package, and thus admits the S4 "tensor" class.
+Note that rTensor has their own implementation of CP and Tucker decompositions.

 ## Canonical Polyadic/PARAFAC decomposition